-- a) the variation in compositions reported by all members of the joint submission, - b) the boundary composition(s) of the Substance, - c) the impact of each constituent/ impurity on the test results for the endpoint to be assessed.
-For example, if a constituent/ impurity of the Substance is known to have an impact on (eco)toxicity, the selected Test Material must contain that constituent/ impurity.
+- the variation in compositions reported by all members of the joint submission, - the boundary composition(s) of the Substance, - the impact of each constituent/group of constituents on the test results for the endpoint to be assessed.
+For example, if a constituent/group of constituents of the Substance is known to have an impact on (eco)toxicity, the selected Test Material must contain that constituent/group of constituents.

-Information on the Test Material needed in the updated dossier
+(2) Information on the Test Material needed in the updated dossier

-- a) You must report the composition of the Test Material selected for each study, under the "Test material information" section, for each respective endpoint study record in IUCLID. - b) The reported composition must include the careful identification and description of the characteristics of the Tests Materials in accordance with OECD GLP (ENV/MC/CHEM(98)16) and EU Test Methods Regulation (EU) 440/2008 (Note, Annex), namely all the constituents must be identified as far as possible as well as their concentration.
-Also any constituents that have harmonised classification and labelling according to the CLP Regulation must be identified and quantified using the appropriate analytical methods, the Substance and whether it is suitable for use by all members of the joint submission.
+- You must report the composition of the Test Material selected for each study, under the "Test material information" section, for each respective endpoint study record in IUCLID. - The reported composition must include the careful identification and description of the characteristics of the Tests Materials in accordance with OECD GLP (ENV/MC/CHEM(98)16) and EU Test Methods Regulation (EU) 440/2008 (Note, Annex), namely all the constituents must be identified as far as possible as well as their concentration.
+Also any constituents that have harmonised classification and labelling according to the CLP Regulation must be identified and quantified using the appropriate analytical methods.

-With that detailed information, ECHA can confirm whether the Test Material is relevant for
+With that detailed information, ECHA can confirm whether the Test Material is relevant for the Substance and whether it is suitable for use by all members of the joint submission.